Ottomantric/guild-tracker/README.md

          allow read: if true;
          allow create, update, delete: if isApproved();
        }

+       match /forumPosts/{postId} {
+         allow read: if true;
+         allow create: if isApproved() && request.resource.data.authorUid == request.auth.uid;
+         allow update: if isApproved();
+         allow delete: if isAdmin() || (isApproved() && resource.data.authorUid == request.auth.uid);

+         match /comments/{commentId} {
+           allow read: if true;
+           allow create: if isApproved() && request.resource.data.authorUid == request.auth.uid;
+           allow delete: if isAdmin() || (isApproved() && resource.data.authorUid == request.auth.uid);
          }
        }
+     }
+   }
    ```

+   The forum follows the same pattern as events: anyone can read posts and
+   replies, but only approved members can create them. `update` on a post is
+   left open to any approved member because that's how liking/disliking
+   works (it patches a `votes` map field on the post) — same trust model as
+   events, where any approved member can already edit or remove any event.
+   Deleting a post or reply is limited to its author or an admin.

    A few things this setup is doing on purpose:
    - Anyone can create their own `members` document (that's what happens